hinuagar/steam-id-checker/README.md

 ## Description

 This project is a tool for checking if a steam ID is available to be claimed or not.
 It provides a simple CLI (Command Line Interface) which displays the results of checking through the file in the same directory called 'words.txt'.
 This file is filled with your desired words to check, separated by newlines.
-There is no pre-requisites for this project except for requests, which can be installed using pip install requests.
+There is no pre-requisites for this project as it uses urllib instead of requests, this is achieved through a custom HTTP Client.

 ## Features